 Industry Certification(s): Students have the option to prepare and sit for the CompTIA A+, CompTIANetwork+, and CompTIA Security+ certification exams.
 Diesel Systems Technician 1

 Mission: The mission of this program is to prepare and teach students basic skills for entry level employment as Diesel truck and equipment technicians.
-Students must complete Diesel Systems Technician 1 or demonstrate mastery of the program outcomes prior to enrollment in Diesel Systems Technician 2.
+Students must complete the Diesel Maintenance program prior to enrollment in the Diesel Systems Technician 1 program.
+This program must be completed to enroll in the Diesel Systems Technician 2 program.
 This program consists of a planned sequence of courses.

-Diesel Engine Mechanic/Technician Helper - Course DIM0101 (150 Hours) - Training includes basic skills and safety, diesel engine fundamentals, service and repair manuals, and employability skills and entrepreneurship.
+Diesel Engine Mechanic/Technician Helper - Course DIM0101 (150 Hours) - Prepares students for entry into the Diesel Engine Service industry.
+Content emphasizes beginning skills and concepts as a recommended requisite.
+Students study shop and personal safety skills, basic diesel components, tools and equipment, occupational safety, engine operation, and workplace employment skills.